Quantitative-Environmental-Science/Notes/book/02_rivers/05_floods.md

 ```

 To prevent the barrier rolling over there needs to be a system to withstand this torque,
-which may include a series of inclined support rods pressing on the top of the barrier from the ground on the non—wet side of the barrier.
+which may include a series of inclined support rods pressing on the top of the barrier from the ground on the non-wet side of the barrier.